 APHON is an accredited provider of continuing nursing education (CNE) with the American Nurses Credentialing Center (ANCC) and is responsible for developing and evaluating individual educational activities in compliance with current ANCC Accreditation Program criteria.
 With this in mind, the Annual Conference Planning committee designed this program to address the following identified learning gaps in knowledge, skills, and practice:

-This conference is designed to address the following identified learning gaps in knowledge, skills and practice:
+This conference is designed to address the following identified learning gaps in knowledge, skills, and practice:

 Description of Current State

 Pediatric Hematology/Oncology Nursing is a continuously evolving field of practice, but many nurses report they are challenged to keep up with new and innovative therapies, current trends in hematology/oncology/cellular therapies, and external influences on care.

 Pediatric Hematology/Oncology nurses need to have the knowledge, skills, and the ability to apply new information learned in multiple care settings as they care for their patients, families, and themselves.